chkao831/chkao831.github.io/_portfolio/portfolio-c_CS230.md

 collection: portfolio
 ---

-### More details, including weekly coding assignments in Python and TensorFlow, are expected to be added in this section later.
+### More details, including weekly coding assignments in Python and TensorFlow, are expected to be added to this section later.